-Our exposure to market risk is confined to our cash, cash equivalents, restricted cash and short-term investments.
-As of December 31, 2011, we had \$29.7 million in cash, cash equivalents, restricted cash and short-term investments.
+Our exposure to market risk is confined to our cash, cash equivalents and restricted cash.
+As of December 31, 2012, we had approximately \$22.5 million in cash, cash equivalents and restricted cash.
 The goals of our investment policy are preservation of capital, fulfillment of liquidity needs and fiduciary control of cash and investments.
 We also seek to maximize income from our investments without assuming significant risk.
 To achieve our goals, we may maintain a portfolio of cash equivalents and investments in a variety of securities of high credit quality.
 The securities in our investment portfolio, if any, are not leveraged, are classified as either available for sale or held-to-maturity and are, due to their very short-term nature, subject to minimal interest rate risk.
 We currently do not hedge interest rate exposure.
-Because of the short-term maturities of our cash equivalents and investments, we do not believe that an increase in market rates would have any material negative impact on the value of our investment portfolio.
+Because of the short-term maturities of our cash equivalents, we do not believe that an increase in market rates would have any material negative impact on the value of our investment portfolio.
 We have no investments denominated in foreign currencies and therefore our investments are not subject to foreign currency exchange risk.